A Window Into the Soul

 This crack is no ordinary crack.
 This crack is as stale and moldy as last week’s bread and just as cheap, which is the only reason I live in the crack of a dilapidated building.

-My room is furnished with the bare necessities: a bed, toilet, shower above the toilet, and a mini-fridge.
+My room is furnished with the bare necessities: a single bed, toilet, shower above the toilet, and a mini-fridge.
 It also has a fan, which doesn't quite make up for the lack of A/C, but I’m superstitious and fear that as soon as I complain about that creaking bastard, it will self-implode.

 My room has two windows.
 One is small and the other is smaller.
 Both are portals into foreign and interesting worlds.